miquella/vaulted/doc/vaulted-shell.1.md

   Role assumption may be performed without specifying a vault to spawn from.
   When invoked this way, credentials are sourced from default locations (e.g. environment, configuration files, instance profile, etc.).

+`--no-session`
+  Disables the generation of temporary credentials and role assumption.
+The permanent credentials stored in the vault are used instead.

+  Role assumption can be performed after spawning a shell using the `--assume` command with the ARN of the role you wish to assume.

 `--refresh`
   Start a new session with new temporary credentials and a refreshed expiration.